Isivile23/Python-Week-1/Python-Week-2.md

 * 'r+': Open for reading and writing.
 Allows both reading and modifying the content.
 * 'a+': Open for appending and reading.
 Similar to 'a' but allows reading as well.

+## Reading from Files:

+Once you have a file object opened in read mode ('r'), you can use methods to access its content:

+* read(size): Reads a specific number of bytes from file and returns it as a string (or bytes objects in binary mode).
+If size is omitted, reads the entire file.
+* readline(): Reads a single line from the file (including the newline character) and returns it as a string.
+* readlines(): Reads all line from the file and returns them as a list of strings, where each element is a line.

+## Writing to File:

+Whem a file is opened in write mode ('w') or append mode ('a'), you can use the write() method to write data to the file:

+* write(string): Writes the string to the file.
+Data is encoded accordon to the files encoding (usually UTF-8).